 4. Relying only on CTR for your only metrics

 Let’s look closer at these popular—but not always successful—banner ad practices.

 1. Using photography like it is the Holy Grail

 There is a common thought among creative agencies that rich media banners, like all banners, work better if there is imagery of people involved.
 While a well-used photo of a person or animal is certainly effective in many cases, it should never be assumed that photography is the only way to go.
 In fact the wrong photo can sometimes do much more harm to a campaign than good.
-This is rich media, after all, and animation is a good alternative to photography.
+This is HTML5 banner ads, after all, and animation is a good alternative to photography.
 However, a good rule of thumb if you insist on using photography is to make sure it is relatable.

 2. Thinking color matters more than it does

 There is some logic to using certain colors in certain ways in rich media banner advertising, but not always.
 While on a white web page we all know that bright colors pop more and get attention.
 That’s proven.
 What’s not proven, however, is that specific colors matter.
 For example some people say green buttons increase CTA, while others insist that red or orange is the way to go.
 In truth there are too many conflicting stories out there to trust just one.
 The solution is to test for yourself.

 Many rich media banner designers insist that the more urgent a call to action, the better it works.
 Often that’s true.
 However, it shouldn’t be the rule of thumb.
 Especially with big purchases like a car or a mortgage, or in a business-to-business campaign where you are selling software.
 In these cases a simple, less-urgent Learn More button would be much more effective than an Act Now!

 4. Using CTR as the only metric

 While CTR is a valuable measurement for the strength of a rich media production, clicks don’t always equal conversion.
 And when you are running a retargeting campaign, conversion matters much more than the simple click through.